 As for cover art, we have an excellent stable of artists to provide cover art for our titles and create a consistent look across our brand, but we are open to considering outside art if the rights are free and clear.
 Please note that if we do consent to use your cover art, all rights for the art must be turned over to us.

-Our print books are also distributed through Ingram.
+Our print books are available through our own website, and also distributed through Ingram.
 This means your print book will be sold on Amazon, Barnes and Noble, Powells, Books-a-Million, and hundreds of other online stores throughout the world.
 They'll also be available for order through any brick-and-mortar bookstore, though given the subject matter, it’s unlikely your neighborhood Borders will stock them routinely.
 And of course we sell print books directly on our website, and at multiple conventions and events throughout the year.

-In addition, every book you publish with us will be submitted to a large number of reviewers, and we advertise the press as a whole on several genre-appropriate sites and publications.
-We also make appearances at conventions and book fairs each year, host blog tours and virtual parties filled with giveaways, and promote your work on sites ranging from Goodreads to Lambda Literary to FetLife.
+In addition, every book you publish with us will be submitted to a large number of reviewers (including the national trades; our authors have been reviewed in venues ranging from Publisher's Weekly to USA Today), and we advertise the press as a whole on several genre-appropriate and national sites and publications.
+You'll see our ads at online venues ranging from Dear Author to Labmda Literary, and at print venues ranging from RT Book Reviews to Publisher's Weekly to Library Journal.
+We also make appearances at conventions and book fairs each year (check out our Events page for a complete list), host blog tours and virtual parties filled with giveaways, and promote your work on sites ranging from Goodreads to Lambda Literary to FetLife.

-Through Riptide's media connections, our authors have placed editorials and received reviews at major venues such as Romance Times and USA Today.
+Through Riptide's media connections, our authors have placed editorials and received reviews at major venues such as RT Magazine and USA Today.
 As a small house, our success hinges on the success of each and every book we publish; rest assured we'll do everything we can to make your book a hit.